zohrehTofighi/mobile-price-prediction-eda-modeling/README.md

 ✔️ Wifi = Has wifi or not. | 1: Has, 0: Doesn't have

 ✔️ Price_range = This is the target variable. | 3: Very High Cost, 2: High Cost, 1: Medium Cost, 0: Low Cost

+## Libraries Used

+pandas, numpy, matplotlib, seaborn, sklearn

+## Workflow

+# EDA:

+Checked for null values

+Analyzed distributions of key features

+Plotted relationships between features and price range

+# Feature Engineering:

+No explicit feature creation, but exploratory insights were used to inform modeling

+# Modeling:

+Trained and evaluated classification models (Random Forest, etc.)

+Used accuracy score for evaluation

+## Visualizations

+RAM vs Price Range (RAM is strongly correlated)

+Correlation heatmaps

+Count plots of features like 4G, dual sim, front/back camera, etc.

+## Insights

+RAM is the most important factor for predicting price range

+Features like 4G, internal memory, and screen resolution also influence the price significantly